 Stat Trackers and Analytics

 First, it's important to understand the lingo.
-There's a big difference between Facebook "pages" and Facebook "profiles."
-Business and fan pages allow the use of varying kinds of analytics that allow you to monitor page traffic and see where it's coming from.
+There's a big difference between Facebook pages and Facebook profiles.
+Mark Zuckerberg & Co. allow business and fan pages to use varying kinds of analytics that allow operators to monitor page traffic and see where it's coming from.
 Profiles, which are supposed to serve simply for social functions, don't.

-With a little finagling, you can install the gold standard of Web-tracking services, Google Analytics.
+With a little finagling, you can also can install the gold standard of Web-tracking services, Google Analytics.
 This bad boy allows users to get finite data, like date, time and location, about visitors to their pages.
 First set up a Google Analytics account, and then add a new profile for your Facebook fan or business page.
 This requires a number of steps to integrate Google Analytics with the particular page.
 The good news is that Google has been kind enough to provide detailed instructions for doing that, as well as using tracking services on other social networks like Twitter.